corner100/2020-aicitychallenge-IOSB-VeRi/README.md

 - [Citation](#citation)

 ## Orientation dataset generation (optional)
-To generate the orientation dataset download the [vehicleX code](https://github.com/yorkeyao/VehicleX) Move the script unity3D/GenerateOrientationDataWithDistractors.cs in the project and change the paths to the background images you want to use.
+To generate the orientation dataset download the [vehicleX code](https://github.com/yorkeyao/VehicleX)<br />
+Move the script unity3D/GenerateOrientationDataWithDistractors.cs in the project and change the paths to the background images you want to use.<br />
 Click hold and move the script on the camera.
 Delete all opject including the lights in the scene.
-Run.
+Run.<br />
-After generating the data use the vehicleX SPGAN to domain adapt the orientation data.
+After generating the data use the vehicleX SPGAN to domain adapt the orientation data.<br />
-Or you can download the code.
+Or you can download the code.<br />
 ## Dataset download
-Download the cityAI datasets and the synthetic orient data from [link](https://drive.google.com/open?id=1huWCKzluNBwxz9D2pGqcJoz1wbJyVu-i) and place it in data/data/cityAI.
+Download the cityAI datasets and the synthetic orient data from [link](https://drive.google.com/open?id=1huWCKzluNBwxz9D2pGqcJoz1wbJyVu-i) and place it in data/data/cityAI.<br />
 The labels for the orientation data is [here](https://drive.google.com/open?id=1yLbbWKH-Q-rrtSCeFDmJ7MnrSQ1jEZua).
 ```
 data